 Option 2: Cajas National Park and transfer to Guayaquil

-After your tour to Cajas National Park you will have a transfer to Guayaquil.
+After your tour to Cajas National Park, you will have a transfer to Guayaquil.

 Gulliver Expeditions is a tour operator that offers unique Ecuador and Peru tours.
 Specialized in adventure travel such as climbing, mountain biking and horseback riding.
-We offer both pre-planned packages as well as tailor-made tours that can include the Amazon rainforest, once-in-a-lifetime Galapagos cruises and expeditions to the ancient city of Machu Picchu.
+We offer both pre-planned packages as well as tailor-made tours that can include the Amazon rainforest, once-in-a-lifetime Galapagos cruises and expeditions to Machu Picchu.